 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information

-DOE published a Proposed Coverage Determination concerning commercial and industrial compressors.
-77 FR 76972 (Dec.
-31, 2012).
+DOE published a notice of public meeting and availability of the framework document regarding energy conservation standards for commercial and industrial air compressors.
+79 FR 6839 (February 5, 2014).
 For more information, please see the rulemaking page.

 Standards for Commercial and Industrial Compressors

-There are currently no energy conservations standards for commercial and industrial compressors.
+There are currently no federal energy conservations standards for commercial and industrial compressors.

-There are currently no test procedures for commercial and industrial compressors.
+There are currently no federal test procedures for commercial and industrial compressors.

 Part A-1 of Title III of the Energy Policy and Conservation Act, as amended, 42 U.S.C.
 6291-6317 (EPCA) establishes the "Energy Conservation Program for Certain Industrial Equipment."
 The purpose of Part A-1 is to improve the efficiency of various types of industrial equipment to conserve the energy resources of the Nation, which includes compressors.
 (42 U.S.C.
 6311(2)(B)(i)).
 Commercial or industrial compressors are listed as a type of covered equipment for which DOE may establish energy conservation standards consistent with 42 U.S.C.
 6311 and 6312.